sadatmousavi/novatab/README.md

 # 🚀 NovaTab – Smart New Tab Launcher

-Turn your new tab into a lightning-fast, AI-friendly productivity hub..
+Turn your new tab into a lightning-fast, AI-friendly productivity hub.

+---

+## 💡 Why NovaTab?

+- Built for AI users (ChatGPT, Claude, DeepSeek, etc.)
+- Faster than default Chrome new tab
+- Clean UI inspired by Google, but more powerful
+- Fully customizable shortcuts for your workflow

 ---